-You may put any number of non-unit cards (including your Resource card) from your hand face-up into your discard pile next to your deck only once and then draw a number of cards equal to the number of cards you put into the discard pile.
+You may put any number of non-unit cards (including your Resource card) from your hand face-up into your discard pile only once and then draw a number of cards equal to the number of cards you put into the discard pile.
 Dark Side first.
+Each player may mulligan only once and only before putting any units into arenas.